arjunbalu1/ledger-service/README.md

 # 🔐 Ledger Service

-A RESTful service that maintains customer balances and processes transactions.
-This service provides a simple backend financial system for managing customer accounts and transactions.
+A RESTful API service for managing customer accounts and transactions with multi-currency support.

 ## 🚀 Features